MichaelSargious/Llama_2_QA_System/README.md

 # -Algonaut-Job-Assessment

+- Create a virtual environment based on the provided requirements.txt

-Set up your ⁠ .env ⁠ file:
+- Set up your ⁠ .env ⁠ file:

-•⁠  ⁠Create a ⁠ .env ⁠ file in the project root directory with the following content:
+  ⁠Create a ⁠ .env ⁠ file in the project root directory with the following content:

   OPENAI_API_KEY=your_openai_api_key

-Run the Streamlit app from the terminal:
+- Run the Streamlit app from the terminal:

-⁠ bash
   streamlit run qa_system.py
  ⁠
-•⁠  ⁠This will open a new window in your web browser with the app interface.
+  ⁠This will open a new window in your web browser with the app interface.
-•⁠  ⁠The app will be accessible at http://localhost:8501.
+  ⁠The app will be accessible at http://localhost:8501.